rptb1/tammy-norie/plan/unsinkability.rst

 _`.vol`: These are the volumes in the boat where closed-cell foam can be fitted, so that water cannot replace the air and sink the boat.

+.. attention:: [I have a lot of photographs that will help make this
+               section a lot clearer.
+I hope to edit them and link them from here before 2019-11-12-01.]

 _`.vol.sides`

   The boat interior sides.
 This is the area of the hull that is